 On December 20, Prime Minister Pham Minh Chinh issued Official Dispatch No. 138 on conducting a general inventory of public assets at agencies, organizations, units, and infrastructure assets invested and managed by the State.

-Public assets will be evaluated when ministries and branches merge - Photo: NAM TRAN
+Public assets will be evaluated when ministries and sectors merge - Photo: NAM TRAN

-Conducting a general inventory of assets to promote the implementation of policies and laws on practicing thrift, combating waste, and implementing a general inventory of public assets project.
+The general inventory of assets is to promote the implementation of policies and laws on practicing thrift, combating waste and implementing the general inventory project of public assets.

 This is a major political task to synthesize and evaluate the current status of assets and the management and use of public assets.